swarali12345/MessMate_backend/README.md

 - JWT is used for authentication
 - `.env` stores sensitive config like `MONGO_URI`, `JWT_SECRET`, and `PORT`
 - Docker is supported for deployment

----

-Let me know if you'd like this markdown added to your actual `README.md` file or need it adapted for monorepo or frontend structure too!